cortex-js/compute-engine/src/docs/reference-core.md

 [&quot;**CanonicalForm**&quot;, _expression_, _form-1_, _form-2_, ...]{.signature}

-If _expression_ is canonical, this function has no effect.
+If _expression_ is already canonical, this function has no effect.

 If there are no _form-n_ arguments, the expression is transformed to its canonical form.